Welcome to a brand new newsletter, where Umay brings you the latest insights for all aspects of digital wellbeing.

 More than ever, we’re constantly connected.
 We’re plugged in for emails, for messages, for late night sessions to catch up on work.
 And when we finally do “clock out”, we spend our time watching Netflix, or scrolling through our phones.

-If you could use “just another half hour” in the day for all of this, it’s all-too-easy to take it from your sleep.
+If you could use “just another half hour” in the day for all of this, where do you look?
+It wouldn’t be your sleep, would it?

 Let’s talk about what’s happening when your body is trying to get some shut eye.

 Every time you fall asleep, whether you’re aware of it or not, you cool down.
 Your core body temperature drops by a couple degrees as you start to doze off.
 In fact, the lowest your body temperature will get is about 2 hours before your natural waking time.

 This process, known as thermoregulation, is an ancient but extremely powerful mechanism by which your body automatically interacts with the external world.

 You could think of warmth as part of a “nesting” behavior – I’m safe and secure, and warm enough to fall asleep soundly for the full night.